b-berry/rambling-enterprise/bar/README.md

 # Networking
 - What is an arp table?
+> An arp table (Address Resolution Protocall) is the system's cache of network addresses.
+The arp table stores editable IPv4 address information.
 - What is DNS?
+> The Domain Name System is an internet naming system that associates domain names with IP addresses.
 - You know a server is up and normally responds to pings, what are some reasons why you can no longer ping it?
+> DNS resolution could be down, and/or a network switch in the route from my machine to the server I'm trying to reach could be down.
 - How can you discover what ports are listening on a server?
+> I would utilize `nmap` to get a scan report of the server.
+If I have access to the server, I could also run `lsof -i` to list open network files.
 - Describe how you would troubleshoot networking problems including the tools you would use

 # Puppet
 - Identify a few key benefits of using configuration management tools, such as Puppet.
+> My experience with configuration managment is withint Chef.
+I currently work with a privately configured chef-server to write cookbooks and recipes to deploy version controled software packages and custom system configuration.
+One real benefit is controlling software versioning by setting environment deployment caps so that I can safetly deploy production ready repository tags to production systems and in reduce accidental version bums, where non-production ready code gets deployed to production systems.
 - Name some common resource types in Puppet.
+> Again my experience here lies in Chef, where we have `node-definitions` for custom override configurations per host, `cookbooks` to deploy suites of software packages, `recipies` that dictate the installation proceedure of individual packages.
+These deployent configs are packaged and defined through setting `role` configurations and version controlled through `enviroment` parameters.
 - In Puppet how do you make sure a certain version of a package is installed?
+> While I don't have specific experience with Puppet, I am very flexible and eager to learn new software suites and methods of configuration management.
 - In Puppet how do you define dependencies between resources?

 # AWS
 - What is an AMI?
+> At this point in time I don't have AWS experience, but again, I would welcome and in fact look forward to learning about provisioning AWS services into my daily infastructure.
 - What is the value of having multiple EC2 instance types?
 - What is an EC2 ‘Reserved Instance’?
 - What is the primary difference between an EC2 ‘Reserved’ and ‘On-Demand’ instances?